KelliePetersen/sql-basics/README.md

 **WITH:** `WITH previous_query AS ( SELECT … ) SELECT * FROM previous_query ... ;`
 This creates a separate query functioning as a temporary table, which we may use in the final query.

+## NOTES

+* Aggregates and commands may contain and combine themselves and each other.

+Numbers may be used to refer to SELECT columns in GROUP BY and ORDER BY commands.
+For example, `SELECT name, age GROUP BY 2` groups the returned values by age.

 ## OTHER
 These commands vary depending on the database system.